rokubun/jason-docs/docs/index.md

 techniques combine GNSS measurements from nearby **reference stations** with those of the rover being positioned to cancel out most of the common errors (ionosphere, troposphere, ...).
-By _nearby_ it is usually considered less than 30km apart.
+By _nearby_ it is usually considered less than 50km apart.
 Depending on the input format you provide, centimetric accuracies can be achieved.

-Do not have a reference station? **Worry not!** we have you covered, Jason will automatically look for a suitable reference station (CORS), among the ones regularly monitored by the service, and use it to try to achieve the best possible accuracy for your data.
+You do not have a reference station? **Worry not!** we have you covered, Jason will automatically look for a suitable reference station (CORS), among the ones regularly monitored by the service, and use it to try to achieve the best possible accuracy for your data.